AionNext/BizCod/Programming Guide/Logic.md

 end
 ```

-To illustrate this mechanism, let's set up a credit rating depending on his credit score
+To illustrate this mechanism, let's set up a credit rating depending on the credit score

 ```js